 TREBLE, consequential, incidental, punitive, exemplary OR indirect damages, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, in tort, contract, UNDER THIS LEASE or otherwise INCLUDING WITHOUT LIMITATION PURSUANT TO THE FOREGOING INDEMNITY PROVISIONS, EXCEPT TO the EXTENT A PARTY IS LIABLE TO ANY THIRD PARTY FOR ANY SUCH DAMAGES.

 11. Arbitration.
 Any dispute relating to this Lease shall be resolved by binding arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") all such proceedings shall be subject to the Federal Arbitration Act.
-Each party shall select one arbitrator and the two arbitrators shall select a third arbitrator who has not previously been employed by either Owner or Lessee and does not have a direct or indirect interest in either Owner or Lessee or the subject matter of the arbitration.
-While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators' award that either of such arbitrators has past or present relationships with the party that appointed such arbitrator.
+Each party shall select one impartial arbitrator and the two arbitrators shall select a third arbitrator who has not previously been employed by either LESSOR or Lessee and does not have a direct or indirect interest in either LESSOR or Lessee or the subject matter of the arbitration.
 Only damages allowed pursuant to this Lease may be awarded and the arbitrator shall have no authority to award treble, consequential, incidental, indirect, exemplary or punitive, lost profits or other business interruption damages of any type under any circumstances regardless of whether such damages may be available under Wyoming low.

 12. Memorandum of Lease.
-This Lease, or a memorandum thereof, may be recorded in the real property records of the county in which the Premises are located, at Lessee's election and cost, and Owner agrees to execute such memorandum at the request of Lessee for the purpose of recording.
-In the event this Lease or a memorandum hereof is placed of record, Lessee agrees to record, upon any termination of this Lease or expiration of the Initial Term, any Renewal Term, or the Removal Period, a release and termination of this Lease.
+This Lease, or a memorandum thereof, may be recorded in the real property records of the county in which the Premises are located, at Lessee's election and cost, and LESSOR agrees to execute such memorandum at the request of Lessee for the purpose of recording.
+In the event this Lease or a memorandum hereof is placed of record, Lessee agrees to record at its cost, upon any termination of this Lease or expiration of the Initial Term, or Renewal Term, , a release and termination of this Lease.

 13. Miscellaneous Provisions.